Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 You expose a Web API and you want to protect it so that only authenticated user can access it.
 You want to enable authenticated users with both work and school accounts or Microsoft personal accounts (formerly live account) to use your Web API.

-An on demand video was created for the Build 2018 event, featuring this scenario and this sample.
+An on-demand video was created for the Build 2018 event, featuring this scenario and this sample.
 See the video [Building Web API Solutions with Authentication](https://channel9.msdn.com/Events/Build/2018/THR5000), and the associated [PowerPoint deck](http://video.ch9.ms/sessions/c1f9c808-82bc-480a-a930-b340097f6cc1/BuildWebAPISolutionswithAuthentication.pptx)

 ### Overview